From A New Yorker's Perspective

 Christopher Makos was born in Lowell, Massachusetts, grew up in California, and moved to New York City after high school.
 He met Andy Warhol at the Whitney Museum in New York, at the opening of an exhibition of Warhol’s paintings.
 In 1977, Christopher’s book White Trash was published.
 Warhol was impressed and asked Makos to be the art director of his book Exposures.
 An office was set up for Makos at Warhol’s 860 Broadway factory and the two became friends.
 Warhol was a frequent subject of Makos’ portraits in several formal studio sessions and countless casual settings.
 Makos advised Warhol on his photography, and they were travel companions on Warhol’s frequent trips to Europe and Asia.
 Warhol called Makos “the most modern photographer in America.”

-Personal invite from artist Christopher Makos to his exhibtion "From A New Yorker's Perspective" at Amerikahaus Munich.
+Artist Christopher Makos invites you to "From A New Yorker's Perspective"

 Free admission.